Xiao Yuyi

-Xiao Yuyi (肖裕仪 (肖裕儀, Xiāo Yùyí); born 10 January 1996 in Shantou, Guangdong) is a Chinese international association football player who plays for the China women's national football team and Shanghai Shengli of the Chinese Women's Super League (CWSL).
+Xiao Yuyi (肖裕仪 (肖裕儀, Xiāo Yùyí); born 10 January 1996) is a Chinese international association football player who plays for the China women's national football team and Shanghai Shengli of the Chinese Women's Super League (CWSL).

 Club career

 In November 2022, Xiao was loaned to Australian club Adelaide United.
 In February 2023, she ended her loan early so she could have more opportunities to train with the national team ahead of the 2023 FIFA Women's World Cup.

 International career

 Xiao is seemed as the Miss Fortune of China women's national football team.
 At the second leg of Olympic qualifying against South Korea, she made an assist to equalize the score to 2–2.
-She also scored the winning goal in the 2022 AFC Women's Asian Cup Final against South Korea in injury time.
+She also scored the winning goal in the 2022 AFC Women's Asian Cup final against South Korea in injury time.